-Agencies are required to maintain vehicle maintenance records.
+Agencies are required to maintain vehicle maintenance records for agency-owned vehicles.
 Records must be established and maintained for each vehicle the agency owns and/or leases from an outside vendor.
 Agencies are required to maintain the manufacturer's maintenance requirements or schedules for agency-owned and leased vehicles.
 Agencies leasing vehicles from Fleet Services Division are exempt from this requirement.